 I'm a writing fool.

-I finished a novella yesterday, which was great fun.
 Unfortunately I can't tell you much about it.
 Stay tuned.

-I celebrated finishing said novella by having ice cream for dinner.
-Don't judge: it was 86 degrees in my house at seven o'clock last night.
+o'clock last night.
 (For more of why I don't just buy an air conditioner already, see this old post from last year's hot season.
 Still true this year.)
 I had a chocolate shake from McDonalds.
 With a cherry.
 Mmmmm.
 It was delicious.
 It was 750 calories.
 That's dinner.

 This week I'm also working on a short story, which has brought a few things to light: